homieiot/convention/convention.md

 - Enum payloads must be one of the values specified in the format definition of the property
 - Enum payloads are case sensitive, e.g. "Car" will not match a format definition of "car"
-- Payloads should have leading and trailing whitespace removed
+- Payloads should have leading- and trailing-whitespace removed
 - An empty string ("") is not a valid payload

 #### Color

 - Color payload validity varies depending on the property format definition of either "rgb" or "hsv"
-- Both payload types contain comma separated numbers of differing restricted ranges.
+- Both payload types contain comma-separated numbers of differing restricted ranges.
 The numbers must conform to the [float](#float) format
 - The encoded string may only contain the [float](#float) numbers and the comma character ",", no other characters are permitted, including spaces (" ")
-- Payloads for type "rgb" contain 3 comma separated values of [floats](#float) with a valid range between 0 and 255 (inclusive). e.g. 100,100,100
+- Payloads for type "rgb" contain 3 comma-separated values of [floats](#float) with a valid range between 0 and 255 (inclusive). e.g. 100,100,100
-- Payloads for type "hsv" contain 3 comma separated values of [floats](#float).
-The first number has a range of 0 to 360 (inclusive), the second and third numbers have a range of 0 to 100 (inclusive).  e.g. 300,50,75
+- Payloads for type "hsv" contain 3 comma-separated values of [floats](#float).
+The first number has a range of 0 to 360 (inclusive), and the second and third numbers have a range of 0 to 100 (inclusive).  e.g. 300,50,75
 - An empty string ("") is not a valid payload

 #### DateTime